 Some Lesser Known Facts About Bappi Lahiri

-- He is a nephew of the legendary Indian singer, Kishore Kumar.
+- He was a nephew of the legendary Indian singer Kishore Kumar.

-- He got immense popularity as a music composer in the Bollywood film, ‘Zakhmee’ (1975).
+- He got immense popularity as a music composer with the Bollywood film ‘Zakhmee’ (1975).

-- He has worked as a dubbing artist too.
-In 2016, he dubbed in Hindi for the character of ‘Tamatoa’ in the animated film, ‘Moana.’
+- He worked as a dubbing artist too.
+In 2016, he dubbed in Hindi for the character of ‘Tamatoa’ in the animated film ‘Moana.’

-- He holds a Guinness Book World record for doing 33 films in a year.
+- He held the Guinness Book World record for doing 33 films in a year.

-- He has a record of making music for 12 super-hit silver jubilee films from 1983 to 1985.
+- He held a record of making music for 12 super-hit silver jubilee films from 1983 to 1985.

-- In 2002, the American R&B singer, ‘Truth Hurts’ used a few lines of Bappi’s song ‘Thoda Resham Lagta Hai’ in his song.
-The copyright holders of the original song, Saregama India Ltd sued the distributors, Interscope Records and its parent company, ‘Universal Music Group’ for more than $500 million; as no credit was given to Bappi Lahiri or Saregamapa in Truth Hurts song’s credit list.
-Later, Bappi’s name was added in the credit list of the song.
+- In 2002, the American R&B singer ‘Truth Hurts’ used a few lines of Bappi’s song ‘Thoda Resham Lagta Hai’ in his song.
+The copyright holders of the original song, Saregama India Ltd., sued the distributors, Interscope Records, and its parent company, ‘Universal Music Group,’ for more than $500 million as no credit was given to Bappi Lahiri or Saregamapa in Truth Hurts song’s credit list.
+Later, Bappi’s name was added to the credit list of the song.
 Rediff

 - He co-judged the popular singing reality show “Sa Re Ga Ma Pa L’il Champs” on Zee TV in 2006, “Sa Re Ga Ma Pa Challenge” in 2007, and “‘K For Kishore” on Sony TV.